The Last Exorcism

 The Last Exorcism is a 2010 American found footage supernatural horror film directed by Daniel Stamm.
 It stars Patrick Fabian, Ashley Bell, Iris Bahr, Caleb Landry Jones, and Louis Herthum.

 After years of performing exorcisms, a disillusioned evangelical minister decides to participate in a documentary chronicling his last exorcism while exposing the fraud of his ministry.
 After receiving a letter from a farmer asking for help in driving out the devil, he meets the farmer's afflicted daughter.

-The film received positive reviews from critics and was a box office success, grossing more than $67 million against a $1.8 million budget.
+The film received positive reviews from critics and was a box office success, grossing more than $70 million against a $1.8 million budget.

 A sequel, The Last Exorcism Part II, was released on March 1, 2013.

 Plot

-Filmmakers Iris and Daniel follow Cotton Marcus, a reverend living in Baton Rouge, Louisiana, who seeks to delegitimize exorcisms.
-Marcus, who lost his faith after the birth of his ill son, is accustomed to performing fake exorcisms on "possessed" individuals.
-He accepts an exorcism request sent by farmer Louis Sweetzer, who claims his livestock are being slaughtered by his daughter Nell; Louis suspects that Nell is possessed by Satan.
+Filmmakers Iris and Daniel document Cotton Marcus, a reverend living in Baton Rouge, Louisiana, who seeks to delegitimize exorcisms.
+Marcus, who lost his faith after the birth of his disabled son, is accustomed to performing fake exorcisms on individuals who believe they are possessed.
+He accepts an exorcism request sent by Louis Sweetzer, a farmer who suspects his daughter Nell is possessed by Satan.

-Marcus arrives and claims Nell is possessed by Abalam, a powerful demon.
-He persuades the family that he has driven out the demon and leaves, believing he and his crew have cured her of a mental state that was misdiagnosed as possession.
-That night, Nell appears in Marcus's motel room, visibly unwell.
-Marcus takes Nell to the hospital for tests, which conclude that she is in perfect physical condition.
-Marcus goes to see Louis's former pastor, Joseph Manley, who informs Marcus that he has not seen Nell for three years.
-In the morning, Louis takes Nell home but chains her to the bed after she cuts her brother Caleb's face with a knife.
+Marcus claims that Nell is possessed by Abalam, a powerful demon who defiles the innocent.
+Conducting the phony exorcism, he convinces her family that he has driven out the demon and leaves, believing he has cured her of a mental state that was misdiagnosed as possession.
+That night, Nell inexplicably appears in Marcus' motel room, visibly unwell.
+He takes Nell to the hospital, where it is concluded that she is in perfect physical condition.
+He visits Louis's former pastor, Joseph Manley, who tells him that he hasn't seen Nell in 3 years.
+Louis takes Nell home but chains her to the bed after she cuts her brother's face with a knife.

-Marcus frees Nell from her restraints and later finds her trying to drown a doll while seemingly sleepwalking.
-When the hospital calls back to inform that Nell is pregnant, Iris accuses Louis of incest, which Marcus rejects.
-That night, Nell steals their camera and goes into her father's barn, where she brutally smashes a cat to death.
-Iris and Daniel discover her morbid paintings; in addition to the death of the cat, they depict Marcus standing before a large flame with a crucifix, Iris dismembered, and Daniel decapitated.
-Marcus confronts Louis about Nell's pregnancy; Louis insists that Nell is a virgin and has been impregnated by the demon.
-Offended at Marcus's insistence that a demon is not involved, Louis demands that the crew leave and alludes to intending to kill Nell.
-The crew tries to escape with Nell, who attacks Marcus before Louis threatens to shoot her.
-Marcus offers to attempt a second exorcism to dissuade him as Nell begs Louis to kill her.
+Marcus frees Nell, and the hospital calls back to inform that she is pregnant.
+That night, Nell brutally smashes a cat to death in the barn.
+Iris and Daniel discover her morbid paintings, which depict Marcus before a large flame with a crucifix, Iris dismembered, and Daniel decapitated.
+Louis insists that Nell is a virgin and has been impregnated by the demon.
+Offended at Marcus's insistence that a demon is not involved, he demands that the crew leave and alludes to intending to kill Nell.
+The crew tries to escape with Nell, who attacks Marcus.
+Marcus offers to attempt a second exorcism as Nell begs her father to kill her.